sachin17081998/notes/Dart/2_analysis_in_dart.md

 # Analysis In Dart

-Place the analysis options file, analysis_options.yaml, at the root of the package, in the same directory as the pubspec file.
+Analysis of any dart project is defined in analysis_options.yaml file present at the root of the package, in the same directory as the pubspec file.

 Here’s a sample analysis options file: